-When asking a treasurer about their business, they typically cite the number of bank accounts as a measure of the scale and complexity of the treasury function.
+When asking a treasurer about their business, they typically cite the number of bank accounts as a measure of the scale and complexity of the treasury management function.
 How valid a measure is this, however?
 Every bank account adds complexity: it needs to be reported on and reconciled, balances managed, and authorised signatories maintained.
 Every account also has a related cost and represents a potential security risk without adequate oversight over signatories and balances.
 With virtual accounts and virtual ledger solutions maturing and becoming more interconnected with liquidity management structures, however, we could be seeing a reversal – in which the sophistication and effectiveness of treasury is measured not by how few accounts they have, but by how many virtual accounts they have.

 Solutions for every treasury demographic